YodasMyDad/ImageGen/ImageGenApp/README.md

 ### First Time Setup
 1. **Launch the Application**: The app will show an API key warning if no key is configured
 2. **Open Settings**: Click the ⚙️ Settings button in the top-right corner
-3. **Configure API Key**: Enter your ImageGen API key in the settings dialog
+3. **Configure API Key**: Enter your ImageGen API key in the settings panel
 4. **Set Preferences**: Choose your default quality, format, and fidelity settings
 5. **Save Settings**: Click "Save" to store your configuration